zxc916684603/ecs/intl.en-US/API Reference/Instances/RunInstances.md

 -   Unlike [CreateInstance](reseller.en-US/API Reference/Instances/CreateInstance.md#), instances created by calling the `RunInstances` method have Internet IPs allocated if you set the value of `InternetMaxBandwidthOut` greater than 0.
 -   If invalid parameters or stock shortage happens, the RunInstances action fails.
 For troubleshooting, see error codes.

+**Best practices**

+You can use RunInstances to create instances in batch.
+For easy management and querying, we recommend that you specify tags \(Tag.n.Key and Tag.n.Value\) for each batch of instances, and add sequential suffixes \(**UniqueSuffix**\) to host names \(HostName\) and instance names \(InstanceName\).

+An instance launch template eliminates the need to enter a number of configuration parameters each time you create an instance.
+After creating an instance launch template, you can use the template by specifying LaunchTemplateId and LaunchTemplateVersion in the RunInstances request.

+When creating an instance in the [ECS console](https://partners-intl.console.aliyun.com/#/ecs), you can obtain the best practice suggestions for RunInstances.
+On the page of the **Preview** step, you can click **View Open API** to open the **Open API Best Practice** window.
+In that window, the left part is the **API Workflow** area that lists the APIs related to RunInstances, and the right part is the SDK area that shows the SDK examples for programming languages \(**Java** and **Python** examples are available for now\).

 ## Request parameters {#RequestParameter .section}

 |Name|Type|Required|Description|